-The 11th Annual National Missing Persons Conference 2015
+The 12th Annual National Conference 2016

 Join us for our upcoming national conference for missing persons and all who work in the arena from advocating, volunteering, investigation, search and rescue and the identification process of those who are lost.
 This event is open to all who support the mission of finding a resolution for families who have suffered a missing loved one and are or have been a victim of crime.

-◊ Advocacy cocerning missing persons, families left behind or homicide victim
+◊ Advocacy concerning missing persons, families left behind or homicide victim

-◊ Service agencies, non profit organization, law enforcement, search teams/groups, private investigators, coroner or those who work in the indentifcation process
+◊ Service agencies, non profit organization, law enforcement, search teams/groups, private investigators, coroner or those who work in the identification process

 ◊ Volunteers who are interested in training and becoming more involved